Kala (album): Critical reception

 The album was nominated for the 2007 Shortlist Music Prize.

 Commercial performance

 Kala debuted and peaked at number 18 on the US Billboard 200, selling 29,000 copies in its first week.
 It also topped the Top Electronic Albums chart, and was ranked first on the Billboard Year-End Top Electronic Albums of 2007.
 The album was certified gold by the Recording Industry Association of America (RIAA) on 5 March 2010, and by September 2013, it had sold 559,000 copies in the United States.

 The album debuted and peaked at number 39 on the UK Albums Chart.
-The album was certified silver by the British Phonographic Industry (BPI) on 30 January 2009, denoting sales in excess of 60,000 copies within the United Kingdom.
+The album was certified gold by the British Phonographic Industry (BPI) on 10 January 2025, denoting sales in excess of 100,000 copies within the United Kingdom.
 In Canada, Kala was certified gold by Music Canada on 27 August 2018.
 The album also reached the top 40 in a number of other countries, including Belgium, Finland, Ireland, Japan, Norway and Sweden.